emersonope/dsmeta/README.md

 # Checklist

-## Languages used in this project
+## Languages and tools used in this project

-- Java
+- Java 17
-- SpringBoot
+- SpringBoot 2.7.1
 - ReactJs
+- Heroku CLI

 ## Requirements to run the project:
-- Java installed
+- Java 17 installed
 - IntelliJ (or any IDE you like)
 - Git installed
 - download the project in this repository